Project Management, Owner’s Representative, Project Delivery Models and Qualifications Based Selections

 Project Delivery Methods describe how the participants are organized to interact, transforming the Owner’s Project goals and objectives into a finished Project.
 The following are the most common methods that Lexus Engineering uses, for small and medium projects.

-The owner has separate contracts with the design professionals and general contractor.
+The owner has separate contracts with the design professionals and general contractors.